po3nx/chat-frontend/README.md

 ## Feature

-- Syntax Highlighting: Enhances readability and user experience by visually differentiating code from text.
+- **Syntax Highlighting**: Makes code more readable and distinguishable within the chat.
-- GPT-4 Integration: Utilizes the latest GPT-4 model to provide advanced and contextually aware conversational capabilities.
+- **GPT-4 Integration**: Employs the latest iteration of OpenAI's GPT-4 model to deliver advanced conversational capabilities.
-- GPT-4 Vision: Leverages the visual understanding capabilities of GPT-4 to interact with images and visual content.
+- **GPT-4 Vision**: Harnesses GPT-4's ability to understand and interact with visual content.
+- **Historical Chat Feature**: Maintains and displays a history of your conversations, allowing you to review past interactions and pick up where you left off.

 ## Project setup
 ```